santiagoconde0/sabemosLoQueHiciste/README.md

 ## How to run?

-Clone the repository an lauch in your favorite web server , e.g.:
+Clone the repository an lauch in your favorite web server, e.g.:

     git clone https://github.com/santiagoconde0/sabemosLoQueHiciste
     cd sabemosLoQueHiciste